officelifehq/docs/docs/documentation/manage/employee-management.md

 * the number of entries we consider invalid - and therefore, that we can't import,
 * the number of entries that we could import.

-Once you are ready to proceed with the import, simply click on the Import button on this screen to start importing employees.
+Once you are ready to proceed with the import,  click on the Import button on this screen to start importing employees.

 Before importing data, we will make sure that the email address associated with each entry